HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 * __Type:__ A broad classification of the gene
 * __Location:__ The chromosome on which the gene is located and its coordinates
 * __Strand:__ If the gene is located on the forward (+) or reverse (-) strand
-* __Description:__ A description of gene function and downstream consequences of gene alteration.
+* __Description:__ A description of gene function and downstream consequences of gene alteration

 ## External References